 4. Leave Space For Other Instruments

 After boosting, it’s time to cut some frequencies that don’t sound that good.
-The approach is the same.
-Make an EQ band and find the spot that doesn’t sound good and cut it.
+The approach is the same – create an EQ band and find the spot that doesn’t sound good and cut it.

-But for the frequency cut, the EQ band should be narrow.
-Also, it should be very subtle.
-Don’t cut too much.
-Try to not exceed 3dB.
+But for the frequency cut, the EQ band should be narrow and very subtle.
+Don’t cut too much and try to not exceed 3dB.
 If you cut too much, the piano will sound dry and lifeless.

 Also, frequency cuts on piano tracks can enhance other instruments.
 When you cut one track, another instrument occupies that frequency.
 So, always have it in mind when mixing piano with EQ.